-COST INCLUDES: One 25lb bag of house clay, instruction, studio membership and museum membership during the length of the class.
+COST INCLUDES: One 25lb bag of house stoneware clay, instruction, studio membership at AMOCA Ceramics Studio for the duration of the class.
+There is NO OUTSIDE CLAY ALLOWED.
 Students are responsible for purchasing clay through the studio's store.
-Clay cost includes firing fees, wax, studio stains, and cone 10 glazes.
-NO OUTSIDE CLAY ALLOWED.
+Clay cost includes: firing fees, wax, and Raku glazes.

 $175.00 for AMOCA Docents - Want to learn about being an AMOCA Museum Docent?
 Visit http://www.amoca.org/docent-program/ or call the museum at 909-865-3146.